Web Content Accessibility Guidelines (WCAG) 2.0 Level Double-A standards influence

 no longer the single relevant accessibility guideline for web content.
 All web content

-conforms to the WCAG 2.0 Level Double-A standards.
+conforms to WCAG 2.0 Level Double-A standards.

-properly interact with and display web content.
+interact with and display web content.

 Mission College aspires to meet WCAG 2.0 Level Double-A and meet or exceed Section